systemlibrary/systemlibrary-common-episerver/README.md

 - &gt;= Episerver 12 & &lt;= 12.8.0, due to from v 12.9 the design has huge breaking changes with "?"-buttons all over, which reminds you of every website in early 2000, when people "first" found out they could toggle elements in javascript - without going back n forth to the server...

 ## Latest Version
-- 6.2.0.12
+- 6.3.1.1
-- Updated deps
+- Updated deps which have breaking changes, like extension method ToJson() is now Json()
-- JsonEdit some design changes, font 16 to 14, changed the prompt to confirm, etc
+- JsonEdit has a few changes, bugfixes, and supports XhtmlString types which renders per now a simple wysiwyg editor
 - CmsEditController renamed to EditController under Cms folder - internal class
 - Edit styles has now been gone over one by one, adding detaile description
 - Updated install instructions